Mental distress is a common experience. If you are experiencing mental distress, the most important thing to do is get support.

 It’s important to seek help if you’re feeling distressed.
 Mental distress can sometimes be severe and ongoing and can develop into a diagnosable mental health condition so seeking help early is key.
 If you already have a diagnosed mental health condition such as anxiety or depression, distressing events can sometimes have an even bigger impact on your wellbeing.

 Mental distress is common

-Mental distress is common in Aotearoa New Zealand.
+Mental distress is common in Aotearoa NZ.
 One in five adults aged 15 years and over are diagnosed with a mood and/or anxiety disorder.